-All horses adopted from FLSSSHRP are up-to-date on their care, including vaccinations, Coggins, farrier care, dental care and de-worming.
-When adopted, copies of medical records and/or history are given to the adopter.
+All horses adopted from FLSSSHRP are up-to-date on their care, including vaccinations, Coggins, farrier care, dental care and deworming.
+When adopted, copies of medical records and/or history are given to the adopter as well as a Yearly Horse Health and Management Form.
 For horses with unique needs, recommendations for future care are included.

 When adopting, consider that veterinary, farrier, deworming, and dental care will cost you at minimum $1000 per year.
 This total does not including emergency veterinary care costs or any special shoeing needs.